jmcdo29/nestjs-oauth/README.md

 - callback: string - the callback url for the authority.
 This should match the `controller.callback` property, but should be a fully qualified URL instead of an endpoint path e.g. `http://localhost:3000/api/auth/google/callback`
 - prompt: string - the kind of prompt to use with the oauth flow, is a prompt is supported.
 - state: string - a state tracking token to know that the return of the OAuth call comes from the expected server.

+> **NOTE**: if a state token is passed as a parameter, the `OauthService` method will check the returned state parameter against provided one, and will throw an `UnauthorizedException` if the values do not match.

 #### Specific Providers